 The U.S. is plagued by a fragmented regulatory system, with legislators at both the state and the federal level responsible for layered jurisdictions and a complex separation of powers.

 Some states are more advanced than others in cryptocurrency oversight.
-New York, for instance, unveiled the controversial BitLicense in 2015, granting bitcoin businesses the official go-ahead to operate in the state (many startups pulled out of the state altogether rather than comply with the expensive requirements).
-In mid-2017, Washington passed a bill that applied money transmitter laws to bitcoin exchanges.
+New York, for instance, unveiled the controversial BitLicense in 2015, granting bitcoin businesses the official go-ahead to operate in the state, but the requirements are so onerous that many companies and exchanges don’t provide their services to New Yorkers rather than comply.

-Late in 2017, a senior official from Zimbabwe’s central bank stated that bitcoin was not “actually legal.”
-While the extent to which it can and cannot be used is not yet clear, the central bank is apparently undertaking research to determine the risks.
-CoinDesk recently produced a podcast series about the future of bitcoin in Africa, including in Zimbabwe.
+Late in 2017, a senior official from Zimbabwe’s central bank stated that bitcoin wasn’t “actually legal.”
+The country’s reserve bank issued a statement to warn against trading cryptocurrencies, saying that they weren’t legal tender and not guaranteed by the government.
+CoinDesk produced a podcast series about the future of bitcoin in Africa, including in Zimbabwe.